GarrettHaley/CS373-Final/index.md

 <img src="invitecode1.PNG" alt="hi51" class="inline"/>

 In inviteapi.min.js, the following code was found which listed a group of functions which could be run from the console.
-The "makeInviteCode" function seemed interesting, so I gave it a try in the conosle.
+The "makeInviteCode" function seemed interesting, so I gave it a try in the console.
 Here was the response:

 <img src="invitecode2.PNG" alt="hi51" class="inline"/>